AnyaKatz/ml_class_eval/README.md

 # ml_class_eval
+May 2020

-A cource task to use “fashion_mnist” dataset, to run some machine learning algorithms and to analyze the results.
+A course task to use “fashion_mnist” dataset, to run some machine learning algorithms and to analyze the results.